ZakaHaceCosas/FuckingNode/docs/manual/configuration.md

 # Setup F*ckingNode

-!!! question Don't mess terms up
+!!! question "Don't mess terms up"
     It's not the same to _setup FuckingNode_ (here) than to use _fuckingnode setup_ (a [separate utility](setup.md) we provide)

 Here we'll learn everything about setting up and configuring the CLI to your liking.

-!!! tip
+!!! tip "Pro tip"
     If you just want to learn how to quickly add a project so you can use the CLI, skip [here](#adding-a-project).

 ## Manager